McLean Hospital 115 Mill Street Belmont, MA 02478

 Understanding the impact of opioids on the brain has given Madras an important perspective on how to fight addiction.
 A psychobiologist at McLean, Madras has brought her scientific training to several federal government roles, most recently in advocating for the President’s Commission on Combating Drug Addiction and the Opioid Crisis to place a high priority on treatment over punishment.

-As medical director of Ambulatory Services in McLean’s Division of Alcohol and Drug Abuse, Bogunovic leads a medication-assisted treatment program for opioid addiction and a benzodiazepine taper program.
+As medical director of Ambulatory Services in McLean’s Substance Use Disorders Division, Bogunovic leads a medication-assisted treatment program for opioid addiction and a benzodiazepine taper program.
 Her investigative work focuses on developing specialized treatments for elderly patients with substance use disorders and treatment guidelines for benzodiazepine use disorder.